 - Sweeping views of Midtown and Lower Manhattan along with the Hudson River and New Jersey

-- It is possible to get unobstructed photos without glass panels on the staircase steps
+- It’s possible to get unobstructed photos without glass panels on the staircase steps

-- City climb experience offers the highest point you can visit in New York City
+- City climb offers the highest outdoor point you can visit in NYC

 - Crowds will be a common source of frustration, particularly when trying to get the highly sought after photo in the eastern point